cynkra/dir/README.md

 This will set your project’s .RProfile so the multi folder thing just works.

-Note that `patch = TRUE` means we modify some functions from ‘usethis’ and ‘devtools’.
+Note that `patch = TRUE` means we modify in the scope of this project some functions from ‘usethis’ and ‘devtools’.
 They still work as they did but now support flexible folder structures.
 The default `patch = FALSE` is less invasive, it doesn’t touch those but places shims in a `"dir-overrides"` environment on the search path.

 For a better experience if you use RStudio we advise that you remap Ctrl+Shift+D to call `devtools::document()` outside of the build pane,